finnkuusisto/DevTox2D/code/README.md

 # DevTox2D Code
 These scripts run four different common off-the-shelf machine learning algorithms (random forest, logistic regression, linear SVM, and multinomial Naive Bayes) on the two different expression datasets included in this repository.
-Additionally, the scripts run three different common off-the-shelf feature selection algorithms to be used in combination with the aforementioned prediction algorithms.
+Additionally, the scripts run three different common off-the-shelf feature selection algorithms to be used in combination with the aforementioned prediction algorithms (Lasso, mutual information, and recursive feature elimination).
 All use leave-one-compound-out cross validation.

 *Please excuse the extensive code duplication.*

 ## 2D Algorithm Scripts
+These scripts all pertain to running algorithms on the 2D tissue model expression data (see data directory). `rsem2dcsv.py` is a helper file that these scripts use to load the expression data.

 ### Basic Algorithms
 There are four main scripts that run the basic algorithms on the expression data from the 2D tissue models: